How to Hire Employees in an LLC in Louisiana (2025 Guide)

 Louisiana Minimum Wage

 Louisiana does not have a state-mandated minimum wage.
-It follows the federal minimum wage which currently is $7.25 per hour.
+It follows the federal minimum wage, which is currently $7.25 per hour.
 Employers must pay employees at the highest minimum rate stipulated by state, federal, or municipal legislation.
 However, there are certain exemptions to the minimum wage rule in Louisiana.

 • Tipped Employees: Employers have the authority to pay employees who earn tips a lower hourly rate if the wage plus tips meets the entire minimum hourly wage.
 Employers in Louisiana can pay tipped employees as little as $2.13 per hour.